radiantlogic-v8/documentation-new/documentation/quick-start-guide/01-getting-started-with-radiantone.md

 description: Quick Start Guide
 ---

-# Chapter 1: Getting Started with RadiantOne
+# Getting Started with RadiantOne

 RadiantOne is managed from a Main Control Panel and a Server Control Panel.
 For cluster deployments, there is one Main Control Panel and one Server Control Panel associated with each node in a cluster.
 For example, if you have a three node cluster, you have one Main Control Panel and three Server Control Panels.

 ## Main Control Panel

 Once RadiantOne has been installed, users should first launch the Main Control Panel, a web-based interface that serves as the central access point for settings and administrative controls.

 The Main Control Panel offers administrators remote access to perform common tasks such as monitoring the RadiantOne components and backend data sources, checking server statistics, configuring persistent caches, and managing the virtual namespace.
 In addition, the identity service wizards and Server Control Panel are accessed from the Main Control Panel.
 For more information on the [Server Control Panel](#starting-the-main-control-panel), see Starting the Server Control Panel.

 >[!note] To access the Main Control Panel, JavaScript must be enabled in the Internet browser you are using.